 UNSW is a Shared Zone and pedestrians have the right of way at all times.

-Vehicles must not travel more than 10km/hour whilst on campus.
+Vehicles must not travel more than 10km/hour while on campus.

 The speed limit on all UNSW campuses is 10km/hour.